 However, the family courts cannot issue orders for child support or child custody until paternity is established, which is done through both parents voluntarily signing an Acknowledgement of Paternity form (usually at the hospital after the child’s birth) or by one of the parents filing a paternity action and seeking a court-ordered DNA test.

-If you’re an unmarried mother or father and need help with a family law matter, don’t hesitate to contact Samuelson Hause & Samuelson, LLP for experienced representation.
+If you’re an unmarried mother or father and need help with a family law matter, don’t hesitate to contact Samuelson Hause PLLC for experienced representation.